openresty/resty-cli/README.md

     --nginx             Specify the nginx path (this option might be removed in the future).

+    --no-stream         Disable the stream {} configuration in auto-generated nginx.conf.

     --ns IP             Specify a custom name server (multiple instances are supported).